shaneknapp/docs/content/policy/privacy.md

 limited to, Amazon Web Services (AWS), Google Cloud Platform (GCP), and Microsoft Azure (Azure).

-**Cal-ICOR Managed Infrastructure**: Also referred to as Infrastruture.
+**Cal-ICOR Managed Infrastructure**: Also referred to as Infrastructure.
 Any web service, program, or cloud infrastructure that Cal-ICOR manages on behalf of a participating Institution and hosted by a Cloud Provider.